 As a new full-time detective constable in the Met, your total starting salary package will be £31,686 per year (including London allowances) increasing to circa £33,000 on successful completion of your probationary period.
 Base salary increases annually and typically detective constable with seven years’ service can expect to earn circa £48,000 (including allowances.)

-As a new detective constable, you’ll start receiving your salary after you’ve been attested on the first day of your Degree Holder Entry Programme.
+Salaries are made up of a basic salary + London weighting + London allowances.
+As a new detective, you’ll start receiving your salary after you’ve been attested on the first day of your Met Police training.

-You'll have 22 days' of paid annual holiday, rising to 30 days a year depending on your length of service.
+As a full-time DC in the Met you'll get 22 days paid annual holiday, rising to 30 days a year depending on your length of service.
 This is on top of public holidays and an average of two rest days each week.

 Whether you're on or off duty, you'll enjoy free travel on London Underground and buses, seven days a week, from the time you have completed your initial police training courses.
 You can also join our rail travel scheme for heavily discounted rail travel up to 70 miles from central London.

+We recognise the importance of a work-life balance.
 We'll always try to take your individual, religious and cultural needs into account so you can fit your work around your personal commitments.
-But we're an emergency service with a 24 hours a day, seven days a week responsibility to the people of London, so this may not always be possible.
+As an emergency service with a 24/7 responsibility to the people of London, this may not always be possible.